contentful/widget-sdk/src/javascripts/ui/Framework/README.md

 The main idea is that a VTree is represented as pure data.
 It only contains information on what to render and not how.
-That means a VTree is not tied to a specific rendering library like Preact.
+That means a VTree is not tied to a specific rendering library like React.

 The [`Hyperscript`](./Hyperscript.es6.js) module exports the `h()` function to constructor VTrees.
 It is mainly a convenience wrapper around the constructors